etorres-revature/Breakout/README.md

 The Score is displaed in the top right of the canvas.
 The score goes up by 1 whenver the ball eliminates a brick.
 When all bricks are destroyed or the ball hits the bottom wall then all bricks are displayed, and the game begins again.

-Please enjoy the [Breakout](https://etorres-revature.github.io/Breakout/).
+Please enjoy [Breakout](https://etorres-revature.github.io/Breakout/).
 E-mail me with any feature update suggestions.

 ### :computer: Technologies Used :computer: